skwasjer/skwas-cordova-plugin-datetimepicker/docs/Android_custom_theme_and_styling.md

   </widget>
   ```

-Let's break it down what is happening:
+Let's break down what is happening:

 #### Platform specific configuration

-The `platform` element allows up to specify configuration that is specific for a platform, in this case Android.
+The `platform` element allows us configure the Android platform specifically, as this does not apply to `iOS` or others.

 ```xml
 <platform name="android">